ciiay/AppointmentSystem_Angular/README.md

 ## Functionalities

+Please referencce screenshots for further information in Screenhots folder.
 * Creat new appointment
 1. Click "NEW" button to show input fields for creating new appointment.
 2. Pick date/time and input description to creat new appointment.